 We have adequate toileting facilities and these are unisex (due to the age of the children).
-As a school we are aware that some inappropriate behaviour may occur when pupils go to the toilets.
+As a school we are aware that some inappropriate behaviour may occur when pupils go to the toilet.

 To discourage this, and to allow the toilet areas around school to be supervised and monitored at all times, children are required to ask permission when they need to use the toilet.
 At this point the teacher, or adult on duty at playtime, will issue the child with a 'toilet pass'.
 There is a definitive amount of toilet passes for each classroom (x2) and for outdoor playtimes (x3).
 These are returned to the supervising adult when the child returns.
 This system allows children to feel safe when using the toilets and for adults to know who is using the toilet areas at any given time.
 In addition to this our very young children are supervised in the general toilet area, for example while washing their hands and an adult checks the toilets regularly to make sure the space is safe and clean.
+During the current covid-19 pandemic children will be having separate year group playtimes, therefore only 1 child will be sent to the toilet at a time and a toilet pass will not be used.
+Children must ask the adults outside if they can go to the toilet and return to staff when they come back outside.